 54:00 PMDeokjin Park

-Omokdae is known to offer a bird’s eye view of Jeonju Hanok Village, sometimes referred to as "Hanok Village Observatory."
-Omokdae is connected to Imokdae with a pedestrian overpass.
-Omokdae and Imokdae provide memoirs of Joseon period’s rulers, including the first to the last, King Gojong (r.
-1863-1907).
+Omokdae is known to offer a bird’s-eye view of Jeonju Hanok Village, and referred to as the "Hanok Village Observatory."
+Visitors can walk from Omokdae to Imokdae by crossing the pedestrian overpass.
+Omokdae and Imokdae were important locations in stories about various kings throughout the Joseon dynasty, from the first, King Taejo, to the last, King Gojong.

-After exploring Imokdae, walk back in the direction towards Jeonju Hanok Village for some delicious lunch.
-If you had followed the suggested itinerary on your first day and enjoyed street food, it is time to venture into the local cuisines of Jeonju.
-Top two recommended local dishes are none other than bibimbap and kongnamul gukbap (bean sprout and rice soup)!
-The Jeonju bibimbap is known to be vibrant in colors, making it more appealing and appetizing than a typical bibimbap.
-Compared to the Jeonju bibimbap, kongnamul gukbap is much simpler in appearance and ingredients, but offers flavorsome broth with a clean after taste.
+After exploring Imokdae, head back to Jeonju Hanok Village for some delicious lunch.
+Street food is tasty, but sometimes you need something a bit more filling!
+The top two recommended local dishes are bibimbap and kongnamul gukbap (bean sprout and rice soup).
+Jeonju bibimbap is known to be vibrant in colors, while kongnamul gukbap is much simpler in appearance and ingredients, but offers flavorsome broth with a clean after taste.

-Jeonjuhyanggyo Confucian School was a national education center during the Joseon period, and was originally located at the Gyeonggijeon Shrine site, but was relocated in 1603.
+Jeonjuhyanggyo Local Confucian School was a national education center during the Joseon period.
+It was originally located at what is now Gyeonggijeon Shrine, but was relocated to its present location in 1603.
 Within the school, visitors can observe the Myeongnyundang Lecture Hall and the Daeseongjeon Hall that houses a statue of Confucius.
-In addition, the school compound is dotted with 300-400 year old ginkgo trees, creating beautiful golden scenery as the leaves fall and attracting photographers to capture the best landscape every autumn.
+In addition, the school compound is dotted with ginkgo trees over 300 years old, creating beautiful golden scenery as the leaves fall, attracting photographers and tourists alike every autumn.

 Jaman Mural Village is located along the foot of a mountain across the road from Jeonju Hanok Village.
 Although it is a fairly steep walk up to Jaman Village, visitors will be able to enjoy colorful murals painted on the buildings and walls along the way.

 Deokjin Park is a representative ecological park of Jeonju.
-While the park serves as a relaxing getaway for local residents, it’s also a popular tourist destination for its natural beauty.
+While the park serves as a relaxing getaway for the local residents, it’s also a popular tourist destination for its natural beauty.
 The park houses Deokjinhosu Pond, divided into two sections by an arch-shaped bridge.
-Visitors can enjoy a relaxing ride on a duck boat on one side of the bridge, while the other is filled with lotus flowers.
-The lotus field offers a spectacular sight usually in June or July, when the flowers are in full bloom.
+Visitors can enjoy a relaxing ride on a duck boat on one side of the bridge, while the other is filled with lotus flowers, perfect for leisure strolls.
+The lotus field offers a spectacular sight in June and July, when the flowers are in full bloom.